RaphaelIT7/gmod-holylib/README.md

 5. Test around and see if maybe anything is broken, like entities not being transmitted or such.<br>

 #### holylib_networking_fasttransmit(default `1`)
-If enabled, it will use our own version of `CServerGameEnts::CheckTransmit` which should be slighly faster.<br>
+If enabled, it will use our own version of `CServerGameEnts::CheckTransmit` which should be slightly faster.<br>
 It also slightly improves `PackEntities_Normal` performance.<br>
 This is **required** to be enabled if you intent on using `holylib_networking_fastpath`<br>